eb613819/ITS-5900-Cloud-Lab-Notebook/deliverable-04/README.md

 ```

 #### Select Location
-The code fo this deliverable includes a script that queries your subscription for available Azure regions that support Container Apps and lets you choose one.
+The code for this deliverable includes a script that queries your subscription for available Azure regions that support Container Apps and lets you choose one.
 It writes your selection to `.env` and to `account.auto.tfvars` so that both shell commands and OpenTofu use the same region:
 ```bash
 cd ~/Cloud/ITS-4900-Cloud-Release/Deliverable_4
 bash select-location-containers.sh